floatinghotpot/cordova-plugin-nativeaudio/README.md

 Uses higher-level native APIs with a larger footprint. (iOS: AVAudioPlayer).

+###Voices
-Voices: By default, there is 1 voice, that is: one instance that will be stopped & restarted on play().
+By default, there is 1 voice, that is: one instance that will be stopped & restarted on play().
 If there are multiple voices (number greater than 0), it will cycle through voices to play overlapping audio.

+###Volume
-Volume: The default volume is 1.0, a lower default can be set by using a numerical value from 0.1 to 1.0.
+The default volume is 1.0, a lower default can be set by using a numerical value from 0.1 to 1.0.

 * params
  * ID - string unique ID for the audio file